BarrettFrost/Smart_menu-project/readme.md

 (b.
 Object-Oriented design of key sub-systems)

+User story

+The system will be used initiated by a customer using the IOT device to order a meal from a restaurant.
+They would already have set their dietary requirements and set the max calories per meal.
+The customer would first request a list of restaurants from the company running the system.
+They would then select the restaurant they want to order food from and send that information to the company.
+Then the company would ask the restaurant owner for the menu.
+After the company would relay this menu to the customer which they would choose their meal and save their order.

 *M5 Object oriented design*

 The smart menu design featured the List and menu classes.
 Since the menu must be able to display, select and flag an unknown number of restaurant names or menu items, object-oriented design seemed to most appropriate approach.
 The code had an array of list and menu once the items have been received via JSON.
 The classes allow variables associated with each menu item e.g. the name.
 These variables could then be manipulated for instance selecting an item and using method to change the selection integer or changing the flag depending on Booleans for dietary requirements.